• Skip to main content

 7 Ways to Reupholster RV Dinette Cushions

-In this article, I'll share options for easily replacing or covering the cushion covers.
 On a budget?
-Don't worry, I've got you “covered”!
-(Sorry, I couldn't resist!)
+Don’t worry, I’ve got you “covered”!
+(Sorry, I couldn’t resist!)

 Where to Buy New Foam for RV Cushions

-If you remove the old covers and find that the foam needs to be replaced, maybe because it is falling apart or has an old musty smell, you can purchase new foam.
-Here are some places to buy foam, either custom sized or a larger piece that you cut to the size you need:
+If you remove the old covers and find that the foam cushions need to be replaced, maybe because it is falling apart or has an old musty smell, you can purchase new foam.

 As you're choosing fabric to use for recovering your dining booth cushions, here are some options to consider:

-• Canvas drop cloths – Canvas painter's drop cloths are a popular choice with a lot of RV owners because they are very cheap for the amount of fabric you get.
-You can even dye them to be whatever color you want if you're not a fan of the beige color.
-However, they are a very loose weave, and not designed to hold up to a lot of wear and tear, so if you will be living in your RV full time, you might want to consider a more durable type of fabric.
-See the photo below for a picture of some super cute dining booth benches recovered with drop cloth fabric. 🙂
+Canvas drop cloths – Canvas painter’s drop cloths are a popular choice with a lot of RV owners because they are very cheap for the amount of fabric you get.
+You can even dye them to be whatever color you want if you’re not a fan of the beige color.

-• Decorator's Upholstery Fabric – You can find heavy duty upholstery fabric at a fabric shop such as Jo-Ann or a craft shop such as Michael's or Hobby Lobby.
+Decorator’s Upholstery Fabric – You can find heavy-duty upholstery fabric at a fabric shop such as Jo-Ann or a craft shop such as Michael’s or Hobby Lobby.
 It is designed to withstand a lot of wear.
-However, it may also show dirt easily, so unless you're making cushion covers that can be removed and laundered, you might want to choose a more stain-resistant fabric.
+However, it may also show dirt easily, so unless you’re making cushion covers that can be removed and laundered, you might want to choose a more stain-resistant fabric.

-• Outdoor Fabric – If you have kids or pets and end up making no-sew covers that can't easily be removed and laundered, you might want to consider using waterproof outdoor fabric as it is designed to be water resistant.
+Outdoor Fabric – If you have kids or pets, you might want to consider using waterproof outdoor fabric as it is designed to be stain-resistant.
 You can also spray it with Scotch Guard as extra reinforcement.

-• Anti-Slip / Non-Skid Fabric – A professional RV renovator once shared with me this clever tip: Use “grippy” non-skid fabric (the kind with tiny rubber dots like what's used for the soles of footed pajama feet) for the bottoms of seat cushions to help them stay in place and prevent them from sliding off the benches.
+Anti-Slip / Non-Skid Fabric – A professional RV renovator once shared with me this clever tip: Use “grippy” non-skid fabric (the kind with tiny rubber dots like what’s used for the soles of footed pajama feet) for the bottoms of seat cushions to help them stay in place and prevent them from sliding off the benches.

 Option #1: Sew New RV Cushion Covers